alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 echo "Done"
 ```

 This script works fine for a few templates.
 If you need to manage a bunch of different OS templates, check out Packer instead.
+Run it directly on the Proxmox shell and tweak the bridge/storage IDs for your setup.

 ## Configuration